RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 - Baptism: When a child is welcomed into the church family, they are baptised.
 The child is supported by family and friends, who promise to support the child's upbringing in the Christian faith.

 - Confirmation: When a child is old enough to decide for themselves, some decide to be confirmed.
-This is a ceremony which takes place, where they confirm and renew the vows that were made for them when they were baptised as a baby.
+This is a ceremony that takes place, where they confirm and renew the vows that were made for them when they were baptised as a baby.

 - Community: Young Christians strengthen their faith by meeting socially with peers who share their Christian beliefs.
 They might join them for Bible study or youth groups, where they gain a sense of belonging.